-There are many different causes of myopia and if it’s caused by visual fatigue then eye exercises can be very helpful for you.
-If myopia is either genetic or heredity, eye exercises are going to be less effective.
+There are many different causes of myopia and, if it’s caused by visual fatigue, eye exercises can be very helpful for you.
+If myopia is either genetic or hereditary, eye exercises are going to be less effective.
 However, it doesn’t necessarily mean that exercises won’t have any benefit for your vision.

-Eye exercises can help in a number of different ways:
+Eye exercises can help in a few different ways:

-Where myopia is caused or heavily influenced by genetics and not visual fatigue, the exercises won’t be completely effective.
-But they can help in other instances as outlined above and in some cases they can also help slow down the effects of myopia over time.
+When myopia is caused or heavily influenced by genetics and not visual fatigue, the exercises won’t be completely effective.
+But they can help in other instances as outlined above and, in some cases, they can also help slow down the effects of myopia over time.

 Your lifestyle will also play a big role in the effectiveness of exercises.
 If you continue to have poor visual habits, like looking at a computer screen for prolonged periods with no breaks, then the effectiveness will also be reduced.

 Moreover, the amount of nutrients you are getting in your diet might also cause a diminished effect on your vision.
 Your eyes, just like any other part of your body will really benefit from a healthy lifestyle where you get the right amount of vitamins and minerals in your diet.
-If you are not getting these vitamins and minerals then your eyesight will deteriorate much more quickly.
+If you are not getting these vitamins and minerals, then your eyesight will deteriorate much faster.

 Eye Exercises for Nearsightedness